 The cat does not like its litter box

 This sounds as simple as it is.
 If your cat does not feel comfortable in a little box, it won’t use it.
-It can be materials which the box is made, it may be a dirty litter box, if could be a lid on it that causes bad odor, the entry height making it hard to access the litter box, the litter, and could be anything else.
+It can be materials which the box is made, it may be a dirty litter box, if could be bad odor from an enclosed type litter box, the entry height making it hard to access the litter box, the litter, and could be anything else.
 Cats are unique and very picky animals, so you just have to try through trial and error method to find out why your cat does not like the litter box.

 Usually cats don’t like a dirty litter box so it’s not a bad idea getting a self cleaning litter box to ensure a clean place that your cat will appreciate.

 Litter box location